RelationalDBDesign

 Instructions

-How would you interpret ( in a single sentence and in the proper order), how data is being handled in the diagram?
+In a single sentence and in correct order, summarize how data is handled in this diagram.

-Type or paste your answers into the text box below.
-Then click
+Type or paste your answers in the box below, then click

 Submit